Consensys/doc.ethsigner/docs/HowTo/Configure-TLS.md

 Configure inbound and outbound TLS connections from the command line.

-EthSigner only supports PKSC #12 certificates for TLS.
-Each PKCS #12 certificate must be password protected.
+EthSigner only supports password-protected PKSC #12 keystores and truststores.

 ## Inbound TLS